briannoelkesuma/tershine/README.md

 pip install -r requirements.txt
 🔧 Usage
 1. Scrape Products & Guides
-get_products.py: identify and save product links/data.
+get_products.py: Identify and save product links/data

-extract_wg_links.py: extract washing-guide URLs from sources.
+extract_wg_links.py: Extract washing guide URLs from Tershine website

 2. Scrape & Process Datasets
-aiscrapesubquestion.py: extract sub-questions via AI from guides/transcripts.
+aiscrapesubquestion.py: Extract sub-questions via AI from guides/transcripts

-Raw data saved as .json or .txt in root or vector_index folder.
+Output is saved as .json or .txt in root or vector_index/

 3. Build Vector Index
-Run indexing scripts in vector_index/ (or via backend_langgraph).
+Run indexing scripts in vector_index/ or via backend_langgraph.py

-Populate vector store for semantic retrieval.
+This populates the vector store for semantic retrieval

 4. Query Interface
-backend.py: process queries through your preferred backend and vector index.
+backend.py: Main backend logic using your preferred method

-frontend/: serve a simple UI (likely with Flask or FastAPI + JS) that leverages backend API endpoints.
+frontend/: Serve the UI (Flask/FastAPI or JS) that queries the backend

 5. Testing & Validation
-validation.py: enforce input/output constraints.

-test.py: simple test harness; expand with pytest for full coverage.
+validation.py: Schema and constraint checks (optional)

+test.py: Initial testing setup (expand using pytest)

-🧪 Running the Front‑end
+🧪 Running the Frontend
-Inside /frontend, review the framework (Flask, FastAPI, etc.) and run accordingly:
+Inside the frontend/ folder:

 bash
 Copy
 Edit
 cd frontend
-pip install -r ../requirements.txt python app.py  # or npm/yarn if JS-based
+pip install -r ../requirements.txt python app.py  # or use npm/yarn if frontend is JS-based Visit http://localhost:PORT in your browser to interact with the system.
-Visit http://localhost:<port> to ask questions, search products, or view guides.